13 Laundry Mistakes Everyone Makes (And How to Fix Them)

 You avoid the do-it-yourself route

 If you want to avoid mystery ingredients, make your own detergent.
 The David Suzuki Foundation recommends using ½ cup per load of a mixture of two teaspoons of salt, two tablespoons of baking soda, two tablespoons of liquid Castile soap and one litre of hot water.

-Nix the essential oils
+You use essential oils

 Don’t scent homemade detergent with essential oils.
-“Some dryers heat up to about 57 C, which is above the flashpoint for some essential oils,” says Michael Papeo, captain of public education, East Command, for Toronto Fire Services.
+“Some dryers heat up to about 57° C, which is above the flashpoint for some essential oils,” says Michael Papeo, captain of public education, East Command, for Toronto Fire Services.

-Don’t overuse detergent
+You overuse detergent